FurryGhoul/Pandoras_Box_Raiden/README.md

 ![](https://github.com/FurryGhoul/prueba/blob/master/raiden%20screenshoot1.jpg)

 The plot of the game takes place in 2090 when planet Earth is attacked by the alien race Cranassians and in order to defeat them the Wolrd Alliance Military builds a new aircraft based on an alien one to fight back, the Raiden Supersonic Attack Fighter.
+You can see a video of the original game [here](https://www.youtube.com/watch?v=1-5wjp4-RV8).

 ## TEAM MEMBERS